pygfx/shadertoy/README.md

 ## Status

-This project is in still development.
+This project is still in still development.
 Some functionality from the Shadertoy [website is missing](https://github.com/pygfx/shadertoy/issues/4) and [new features](https://github.com/pygfx/shadertoy/issues/8) are being added.
 See the issues to follow the development or contribute yourself!
 For progress see the [changelog](./CHANGELOG.md).

 ## License